softwaremill/jekyll-softwaremill/_posts/company/2015-01-13-scala-riddle.md

 ---
 title: Scala type parameters riddle
-description: Scala type parameters riddle
+description: How to implement a method so that no extra type parameters need to be specified?
 author: Adam Warski
 author_login: warski
 categories: